Deepakraj14-tamil/Leukemia-Data/README.md

 Acknowledgements

-This project uses the Blood Cell Image Dataset available on Kaggle, created by Shivam Bansal.
+This project uses the Blood Cell Image Dataset available on Kaggle, created by Deepakraj E.
 License

 The code is licensed under the MIT License.
 See LICENSE file for more information.